In This Corner of the World: Manga

 The manga by Fumiyo Kōno ran from January 5, 2007, to January 6, 2009, in Futabasha's seinen Weekly Manga Action magazine and was collected into three volumes.

 It was translated to English by JManga under the title To All the Corners of the World.
-After JManga closed, Futabasha published the manga digitally and made it available to read on BookWalker, a digital manga store, and app.
+After JManga closed, Futabasha published the manga digitally and made it available to read on BookWalker, a digital manga store and app.
 It was later licensed by Seven Seas Entertainment for release in North America with the original title.

-Live-action television special
+Television special

 It was adapted into a live-action television special which aired August 5, 2011, on NTV, starring Keiko Kitagawa as Suzu Urano, Keisuke Koide as Shūsaku Hōjō, Yūka as Rin Shiroki, Mokomichi Hayami as Tetsu Mizuhara, Ryo as Keiko, Saburō Shinoda as Entarō Hōjō, Yoshie Ichige as San Hōjō, and Mana Ashida as Chizuko Hōjō.

 Anime film

-It was adapted into a 2016 anime film directed by Sunao Katabuchi.
+The manga was adapted into a 2016 anime film directed by Sunao Katabuchi.
+An extended version of the film premiered in 2019 and become the longest theatrical animated film to date.

 TV series

 A nine-episode live action series aired from July 15 to September 16, 2018, at 21:00 (JST) on Sundays on TBS.
 Matsumoto Honoka and Miu Arai played Suzu (adult and young) and Tori Matsuzaka played Shusaku Hojo.
-Other members of the cast included Machiko Ono, Tomorowo Taguchi, Ran Ito, Sairi Ito, Kaho Tsuchimura, and Sayu Kubota.
-The screenwriter was Yoshikazu Okada (Churasan, Hiyokko), Nobuhiro Doi (Quartet) directed the series, with music by Joe Hisaishi.
+Other members of the cast included Kyōko Kagawa, Machiko Ono, Tomorowo Taguchi, Ran Ito, Sairi Ito, Kaho Tsuchimura, and Sayu Kubota.
+The screenwriter was Yoshikazu Okada (Hiyokko), Nobuhiro Doi directed the series, with music by Joe Hisaishi.

+Musical

+A stage musical written and directed by Ikkō Ueda was announced in August 2023 for a May 2024 premiere.
+It opened at the Nissay Theatre in Tokyo; the production will then go on a nationwide tour from June to July, with stops at Hokkaido, Yamanashi, Ibaraki, and Osaka, before closing its run at Hiroshima's.
+Natsumi Kon and Sakurako Ohara share the lead role of Suzu, while Naoto Kaihō and Ryota Murai play Shūsaku and Aya Hirano and Reika Sakurai play Rin.
+Kei Otozuki plays Keiko.

+Music was written and composed by Japanese artist Angela Aki.
+The lead single from the musical, titled “Kono Sekai no Achikochi ni” was released on February 7, 2024.
+Performances of both casts have been recorded.

 Reception

 The manga was a Jury Recommended Work in the 2008 Japan Media Arts Festival, and the following year, it won the Excellence Prize.
 A "folktale-like" tone has been noted in the work, and Kouno's humour has been praised.
 It was also awarded the Grand Prize of the 16th Sense of Gender Awards in 2016.
+The manga had over one million copies in print as of March 2018.

 The TV special received a rating of 12.7.

-The manga had over 1 million copies in print as of March 2018.
+The TV series had an average rating of 9.7.